txtatech/qros-storage/README.md

 write all data to the 'chunks.json' file,

-create .png qr codes of the data chinks,
+create .png qr codes of the data chunks,

 create a qr code video file of the data,